| macro | since v0.0-927 | Edit |

 like it's own mini-language and allows for succinct code.

 fundamental building block of the language.
-Many macros rely on let
+Many macros rely on lets binding

 syntax and scope rules.